cellularmitosis/logs/20180205-r-tempcos/README.md

 ![](run5-VHP202Z-120R-2/chart.png)

-ok, so that's enough drift to account for the "wandering" I'm seeing in the above charts.  good to know.
+ok, so that accounts for at least some of the "wandering" I'm seeing in the above charts.  good to know.

 here's the same chart with the ambient variance zoomed-in.